Skip to Main Content

 Shanghai Cooperation Organization.
 Eurasian political, economic and military organization founded in 2001 in Shanghai by the leaders of China, Kazakhstan, Kyrgyzstan, Russia, Tajikistan, and Uzbekistan.

-G7/G8 Information Center and Research Group.
+G7/G8 Information Center.
 From the Munk School of International Affairs at the University of Toronto.
-Contains meetings records, official documents, data sets, conclusions, commentary, and lists of scholarly works on G7 & G8 summits going back in some cases to the 1970's.
+Contains meetings records, official documents, data sets, conclusions, commentary, and scholarly works on G7 & G8 summits.

 Bank for International Settlements (BIS)